miyoda/templated/README.md

 ## Config your template repository
 ### Copy files
-All files in the templated repository was copied to your project automatically.
+All files in the templated repository will be copied to your project automatically.

 ### Copy parts
 If you want to embed a part of file you can create in your templated repository a file with the name: